Roco-scientist/vaccine_appt/README.md

 Within the main function<br>
 `data = read_csv(<vaccine_info.csv location>)`<br>
 `search_website` This is the website it is currently setup for.
-Should work with all maimmunization searchs.
+Should work with all maimmunization searches.
 Just replace your search website within this variable.<br>

 ## Run
 To have it stop at the last page and have you manually select the appointment<br>